Top 5 Fast Growing Vines and Climbing Flowers

 There’s nothing like the sight and scent of a blooming wisteria garland to add romance to a spring backyard.
 Growing wisteria does take a bit of care.
 Be sure to provide ample support for the vine’s heavy limbs, and prune it each year after it flowers.

-This easy-to-grow, fragrant flower prefers the cooler temps of spring and early summer, like its edible counterpart.
-It looks lovely among flowers or veggies.
+This easy-to-grow, fragrant climbing flower prefers the cooler temps of spring and early summer, like its edible counterpart.
+It looks lovely among flowers or early spring vegetables.